kmuthusi/diagnostic-testing-macro/README.md

 A `manuscript` describing more about the macro contents and usage is currently under peer review and a pre-print article is available online at [Research Square](https://www.researchsquare.com/article/rs-3344191/v1)

 ## Using SAS onDemand for Academics
-Below representation demonstrates how to setup the files and run using free online [SAS® OnDemand for Academics](https://welcome.oda.sas.com/).
+Below representation demonstrates how to setup the files and run using [SAS® OnDemand for Academics](https://welcome.oda.sas.com/).
 ![image](https://github.com/user-attachments/assets/69f8d070-3f20-495f-95cf-5d9bb353efbf)
 ![image](https://github.com/user-attachments/assets/627548bb-03e4-4343-a747-13c81991086f)

 Specifically,
 - 1 (a) and (b) shows how to setup folders on SAS® OnDemand for Academics.
 - 2 Shows how to define directory/path on the macro call file.
+- SAS® OnDemand for Academics provides an environment for learners and trainers to write and run SAS code with a Web-based SAS development environment.

 ## Public Domain
 This repository constitutes a work of the United States Government and is not